 The Electronic Adjustable Measuring Parallels (EAMP) are manufactured by Equipment Development Services in Schenectady, New York, USA.
+We will begin manufacturing them and selling them directly soon.
 They are used to measure gaps or openings that are deep and therefore are beyond the range of calipers and telescoping gauges.
 They can also be used where it is physically impossible to use other measuring methods due to space limitations.
 The measuring method is similar to conventional standard machinist sliding parallels.
 The standard parallels are used by inserting them into a gap and then sliding the two halves until they wedge into the opening.
 Then you withdraw the parallels being careful not to move them and measure across them using a micrometer.

 To use the EAMP, you insert the head end into the gap, pull back on the thumb projection, which opens the parallels to their maximum fit in the gap and then read the meter.
 Add the meter reading to the base dimension of the head and that is the width of the gap.

 When you push forward on the thumb projection, you close the parallels and get a minimum reading on the meter.

 By pulling back on the thumb projection, you open the parallels and the meter reads the amount of movement measured in mils and tenth of mils from the nominal dimension, which in the case shown with no adder blocks would be 0.4000 inch or 400 mils.
 The meter shows that the parallels are open 0.4000 inch plus 0.1328 inches for a total of 0.5328 inches.